NewCastile/chicksgold-water-jug-challenge/README.md

 Both of this library que by used to do **E2E testing**, **unit testing** and even **React Hooks**.

 All the folders inside the `tests` folder whereas the E2E test are stored in the `tests/e2e` sub-folder.

+For e2e testing, the queryed elements has to be tagged with a `data-testid` data attribute, this makes the DOM querying easier and more intuitive.

+To separate the testing code from production the branch `vitest` was created, ensuring that no code test-related is present in production which made lead to all kind of problems (for example: The `data-testid` attributes leads to worst accesibility and SEO metrics).